-The Exceptional Student Services Coordinator is Ms. Holly Schramm.
-She coordinates and provides services for students with IEPs and other exceptional requirements.
-The Section 504 Coordinators are Mrs. Annie Loftis, Ms. Zayra Rosado, Mr. Matthew Strawser, Mr. Nathan Hennessee, Mrs. Rita Litchfield-Good, and Ms. Kristina Hakanson.
+The Exceptional Student Services Coordinator is Tracy Malcolm.
+She, alongside ESS Aide Jane Huff, coordinate and provide services for students with IEPs and other exceptional requirements.

+The Section 504 Coordinators are Annie Loftis, Zayra Rosado, Matthew Strawser, Katie Baroff Volk, and Kristina Hakanson.
 They coordinate Section 504 plans for students and families.